 How to read your credit card statement

-E. Transactions section—shows a list of each charge and payment you made in date order.
+- In the transactions section, you’ll see a list of each charge and payment you made in date order.

-Remember: With a savings account you earn interest; when you borrow you pay interest.
-The interest rate a lender charges you depends on how good they believe your credit is - your creditworthiness.
+Note: Remember: With a savings account you earn interest; when you borrow you pay interest.
+The interest rate a lender charges you depends on how good they believe your credit is — your creditworthiness.